jonmadison/llm-chat-replay/README.md

 ```
 ### Chat Transcripts
-When asked to save a chat or a transcript, here are some rules:
+When asked to save a chat or a transcript, here are some rules that will allow you to replay chat in the LLM chat replay tool.

 Please save a complete, properly formatted transcript of our conversation to the filesystem using tools.
 When creating this transcript: